Samhhali/Samhhali/README.md

 # 💫About Me :
 <h1 align="center">مرحبا، انا سماح</h1>

-<h3 align="center">Hi, I'm Samah. a backend software engineer from Egypt who has interests in building stuff...</h3>
+<h3 align="center">Hi, I'm Samah.
+Pretending to be a cool backend software engineer who has interests in building stuff...</h3>

 - 🔭 I’m currently working in [Bringy](https://bringy.com/)
 - 📄 Know more about my experiences [linkedin/samah-ali-muhammad](https://www.linkedin.com/in/samah-ali-muhammad/)